 Congratulations!
 You decided to build a timber frame home.
 It’s a building style rooted in centuries of traditions from topping out ceremonies to Raisings.
-And, while these traditions differ slightly in definition, depending on region, the history and legacy of timber framing is a common thread that ties these traditions together.
+And, while these timber frame traditions differ slightly in definition, depending on region, the history and legacy of timber framing is a common thread that ties these traditions together.
 It also creates exciting, extremely memorable events for those in the process of building their dream home.

 If you browsed through our photos, you likely came across a picture or two of a tree mounted to a timber frame’s top.
 Perhaps you wondered exactly what was going on.
 It’s a topping out ceremony, the most popular timber framing tradition.
 Placed at the very highest point of the home is a bough or small tree.